gradle/gradle/design-docs/features/faster-builds/faster-test-execution-startup/README.md

 The idea is to try running `Binary2JUnitXmlReportGenerator.generate()` in one thread and `TestReporter.generateReport()` in another.
 It is not to attempt to generate each
 HTML or XML report output file in parallel (though this could be another spike).

-If the results look ok, refactor the worker thread pool used by native compilation so that the `Test` task can reuse it to generate the HTML and XML reports in parallel, subject to max parallel workers constraints.

 #### Some Results
 The following are running `gradle cleanTest test`.
 For each data point, there were a couple of warm-up runs, followed by several runs whose results were averaged together.
 All times are in seconds.